Exercise helps the brain to recover movements after a stroke. Here is how it happens!

 This is again really necessary to restart activities of daily living as early as possible.
 More importantly, muscle non-use results in irreversible muscle wasting.

-Types of exercises and activities we should promote?
+What types of exercises and activities should we promote?

 One of the most effective forms of exercise for stroke recovery is aerobic exercise.
 This type of exercise helps to improve cardiovascular health, increases blood flow to the brain, and promotes neuroplasticity.
 Aerobic exercise can be performed in various forms, including walking, cycling, and swimming.
 These activities are typically performed for 30 to 60 minutes at a moderate intensity, several times per week.